Igalia/meta-agl-demo/README.md

 Subsystem should maintain ``packagegroup-agl-appfw-[subsystem].bb`` which should hold sufficient packages for application framework of AGL Distro.

-Subsystems also can maintain thier own packagegroups under appropriate ``recipes-*/``.
+Subsystems also can maintain their own packagegroups under appropriate ``recipes-*/``.

-For example, Qt5 has 2 packagegroups in ``meta-agl-demo``, ``packagegroup-agl-appfw-native-qt5`` and ``pacakgegroup-agl-demo-qt-examples`` which are under ``recipes-qt/``.
+For example, Qt5 has 2 packagegroups in ``meta-agl-demo``, ``packagegroup-agl-appfw-native-qt5`` and ``packagegroup-agl-demo-qt-examples`` which are under ``recipes-qt/``.

-The ``packagegroup-agl-appfw-native-qt5`` is included by ``pacakgegroup-agl-appfw-native`` because Qt5 belongs to native application framework of AGL Distro.
+The ``packagegroup-agl-appfw-native-qt5`` is included by ``packagegroup-agl-appfw-native`` because Qt5 belongs to native application framework of AGL Distro.

-The ``pacakgegroup-agl-demo-qt-examples`` is added to local.conf if needed because they are not mandatory for AGL application framework and AGL Demo Platform.
+The ``packagegroup-agl-demo-qt-examples`` is added to local.conf if needed because they are not mandatory for AGL application framework and AGL Demo Platform.